battlemasterapp/battlemaster/README.md

 ## Features
 ### Combat Management
 **Combat Creation**: Easily create and name combats, and organize custom groups of combatants.
+**Combat history**: Keep track of everything that has happened during the combat and quickly revert actions.

 ### Initiative Tracker
 **Combatants**: Add combatants either manually or by selecting from predefined monsters.